Censorship in Peru: Contemporary period (since 2000)

 Verbal attacks against press workers by politicians increased into the 2020s, with far-right groups in Peru being documented attacking journalists by Reporters Without Borders.
 During the 2021 Peruvian general election, the right-wing elite, business groups and the majority of media organizations in Peru collaborated with the campaign of Keiko Fujimori, the daughter of Alberto Fujimori, by appealing to fear when discussing political opponents.
 Some Peruvian broadcast television channels openly supported Fujimori's candidacy as well.
 Reuters wrote that El Comercio, one of the largest media organizations in South America, "generally backed Fujimori".
 Colombian journalist Clara Elvira Ospina of Grupo who was the journalistic director of La República's América Televisión and El Comercio's Canal N was removed from her position on 24 April 2021 after having served in the position for a total of nine years.
 One anonymous individual said that Ospina allegedly told Fujimori personally that the journalistic direction of the media organizations would not favor her or Castillo, instead using impartiality during their coverage.
 The Knight Center for Specialized Journalism wrote that Grupo La República shareholder Gustavo Mohme Seminario described the incident as self-censorship.
 Shortly after polls closed on 6 June 2021, the journalists of Cuarto Poder who sent a letter criticizing alleged censorship were fired by La República's América Televisión and El Comercio's Canal N.

+In 2023, Peru experienced 352 attacks on media staff and journalists, representing the highest annual number of attacks in the twenty-first century according to the National Association of Journalists of Peru (ANP).
+Wayka noted that due to the protests in early 2023, the month of January had the highest incidence of attacks; 102 incidents.
+According to La República, prosecutors of the Public Ministry of Peru under Attorney General Patricia Benavides attempted to criminalize media outlets investigating the Cuellos Blancos scandal beginning in early 2023, ordering police to spy on journalists of La República, Sudaca and other media outlets.
+The Inter American Press Association condemned the reports of espionage by the Public Ministry against media outlets, with the president of the association, Roberto Rock, saying that this action "puts the work of the media at risk and compromises their sources of information", demanding that officials "investigate, identify, and sanction those responsible for this order that undermines press freedom" as it may be a violation of the American Convention on Human Rights.